Drought is Over, but Conservation is a Way of Life!

 Just click here to learn everything you need to know about saving water at home.

-This comprehensive web site is operated by the California Urban Water Conservation Council.
+This comprehensive web site is operated by the California Water Efficiency Partnership.

 Wondering how much water your own house uses?
 Try this handy Water Use Calculator (courtesy of the Alliance for Water Efficiency).